jun-xiao-mainlinestem/2026base/readme.md

 *   **Create Functions:** Write your autonomous routines as separate functions.
 *   **Map functions:** Map auton functions to menu items in the `run_auton_item()` function
 *   **Auton Menu:** Add the names of your autonomous functions to the `auton_menu_text` array to make them selectable on the brain's screen.
-*   **Auton paramters:** Create array variables for the auton functions at the top of the file to easy tuning the auton parameters.
+*   **Auton parameters:** Create array variables for the auton functions at the top of the file to easy tuning the auton parameters.

+## Run sample program
+- Build and download the program to the brain and using game controller to select the program slot and run the program.
+- For button mappings and custom actions, see [doc/button_control.md](doc/button_control.md).
+- Test autons using either the field switch or the game controller in the following steps:
+    - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
+    - When in test mode, press the `Right button` to cycle autonomous routines.
+    - Press the `A button` to run the selected routine.
+Hold the button to continue pass stops.

 ## Drive APIs (`drive.h`)